RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 The avionics package is usable if it is efficient and can successfully be operated and applied by no less than a rocket hobbyist.
 Therefore, the goal is to create an open-source avionics package that is accessible to the wider avionics community and applicable in all types of rocket-related use.

-**Performance**

-In this context, the avionics package will be used as a major component of a controlled, rocket launch system.
-The performance of the avionics package is contingent upon the success rate of a favourable launch and flight.
-This is achieved by performing frequent, in-flight correction of the gimbal position to ensure high efficiency and furthermore high performance.
+In context, the avionics package will be used as a major component of a controlled, rocket launch system.
+The effectiveness of the avionics package is measurable by its performance, which is contingent upon the success rate of a favourable launch and flight.
+This is achieved by performing frequent in-flight correction of the gimbal position to ensure high efficiency and furthermore high performance.

 Additionally, the software model of the avionics package will need to be designed in a way where it can be applied by the simulation segment of the larger system.
 As a result, this will furthermore contribute to improving the performance of the rocket gimbal.

 **Uses**

 Launch:

-In-flight diagnostics:
+The rocket must be ready for launch within a set period of time following system activation.

+In-flight:
+- Diagnostics: The data from the rocket and sensors are remotely collected.
+This will diagnose any in-flight issues with the rocket.
+- Recovery Mode: Once the motor burns out, recovery mode is enabled and the parachute is ejected.

 > **9.5.12 Usability requirements**<br>
 > Define usability (quality in use) requirements.
 Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.